discretlib/doc/content/learn/configuration/configuration.md

 write_buffer_length: integer
 ```
 Write queries are buffered while the database thread is working.
 When the database thread is ready, the buffer is sent and is processed in one single transaction.
 It greatly increase insertion and update rate, compared to autocommit.
-To get an idea of the perforance difference, a very simple benchmak on a laptop with 100 000 insertions gives:
+To get an idea of the performance difference, a very simple benchmark on a laptop with 100 000 insertions gives:
 - Buffer size: 1      Insert/seconds: 55  <- this is equivalent to autocommit
 - Buffer size: 10     Insert/seconds: 500
 - Buffer size: 100    Insert/seconds: 3000